lloydlobo/homely-recipes/README.md

 ## 🤝 Contributing

-We encourage you to contribute to Open Sauced!
+We encourage you to contribute to Homely Recipes!
 Please check out the [Contributing guide](https://github.com/lloydlobo/homely-recipes/blob/main/CONTRIBUTING.md) for guidelines about how to proceed.

 <!-- ## 🍕 Community